PARAGLIDING CLUB NEWS

 could you fly cross-country from Steyning?
 Steyning is an ideal training site with gentle grass slopes, and as such does not normally produce thermals suitable for massive height gain.
 Although XCs have been flown by experienced pilots in the past. it will take a lot of preparation and skill to achieve even a short distance.
 From the North to North East it can be difficult, as you have Shoreham airspace to contend with.
 In a southerly the thermals are generally small, but this is not always the case.
 While in an easterly, cool air flow and a sunny day can make the chance of XCs quite good.
 Even if you manage a short flight over the back, log your flight and we will present a trophy to the winner at the end of the year.

 If you are looking for an outdoor adventure holiday or just want to relax in the South of France with friends or family then Johns house is the place to stay.
 Paragliding, Biking, Rafting, Walking etc its all on his door step.
 Spain is just over the boarder and surfing on the Atlantic coast an hour away.
 John also runs Photography courses from the house.
-Please check out his web site and see what's on offer.
+Due to COVID restrictions in France please contact the office for details

 PILOT LECTURE AND EXAM